MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/create-claims-based-web-applications.md

 Use the procedure in this section to create a new classic-mode SharePoint Server web application using PowerShell.

    > [!NOTE]
-   > Windows Classic authentication mode is not supported in Subscription Edition, see [New and improved features in SharePoint Server Subscription Edition](../what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md), for more information.
+   > Windows Classic authentication mode is not supported in Subscription Edition.
+See [New and improved features in SharePoint Server Subscription Edition](../what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md) for more information.

  **To create a classic-mode web application by using PowerShell**